Ju Jingyi: Early life

 Ju Jingyi was born in Suining, Sichuan.
 She studied at The Attached Middle School of Sichuan Conservatory of Music, majoring in violin, but dropped out to audition for SNH48.

 Career

 2014–2017: SNH48 and acting debut

-On 18 August 2013, Ju Jingyi took part in the audition for second-generation members of SNH48 and was one of the 34 girls who qualified, becoming one of the 31 official second-generation members on 5 September.
+On 18 August 2013, Ju took part in the audition for second-generation members of SNH48 and was one of the 34 girls who qualified, becoming one of the 31 official second-generation members on 5 September.
 She made her first public appearance on 21 September, and had started performing weekly at the SNH48 Dream Stage.
 In November, she became a member of Team NII of SNH48.
 She participated in SNH48's first major concert, "SNH48 Guangzhou Concert", held in the Guangzhou International Sports Arena on 16 November.

 In May 2014, Ju starred in her first music video, "Football Party".
 She subsequently ranked fourth during SNH48's first "General Election", during which they released their first album, Mae Shika Mukanee.